-As an editor, Emily works across documentary and fiction and is an alumni of the Karen Schmeer Film Editing Fellowship and the Sundance Contributing Editor Fellowship.
-Emily is a member of the Asian American Documentary Network, BIPOC Doc Editors, Brown Girls Doc Mafia, and Motion Picture Editors Guild.
-Some of Emily's recent post-production credits include Spermworld (2024), How to Blow Up a Pipeline (2022), and The Rescue (2021).
+As an editor, Emily works across documentary and fiction and is an alumnus of the Karen Schmeer Film Editing Fellowship and the Sundance Contributing Editor Fellowship.
+Some of Emily's recent post-production credits include A City in the Forest (2026), Spermworld (2024), How to Blow Up a Pipeline (2022), and The Rescue (2021).

 In addition to editing, Emily likes to go outside sometimes (!) and make no-frills verité documentaries with friends as a sound recordist or cinematographer.
 Inquire within!